 The town is celebrated significantly for the KarumadiKuttanam, a half-broken dark quartz statue of Buddha, an uncommon sight to see in Southern India.
 The residents practice many strange and fascinating traditions related to the statue here that draw in voyagers, archeologists, and narrative producers consistently.

 The Alappuzha Lighthouse, when a marker of the busiest ports and exchange focuses of Kerala, is currently a significant verifiable landmark in Alappuzha, and the first of its sort along the Arabian coast.
 One can go to the top and appreciate the great green scapes of the whole Alappuzha town.

 The Krishnapuram Palace is notable for its great Keralan design, gabled rooftop, slender hallways, and dormer windows.
 The castle cum historical center houses the GajendraMoksham, one of the greatest divider works of art in Kerala.

 The island is very picturesque, and the surroundings are pristine.
-The island is additionally an extraordinary spot for the individuals who appreciate birdwatching.
-There are around 90 types of birds that can be spotted at the island and another 50 types of migrant fowls.
+The island is additionally an extraordinary spot for individuals who appreciate birdwatching.
+There are around 90 types of birds that can be spotted on the island and another 50 types of migrant fowls.